robreuss/VirtualGameController/README.md

 # Virtual Game Controller

 ## Overview
-Virtual Game Controller (VGC) makes it easy to create software-based controllers for games and other purposes, allowing you to control one iOS device with another.
-The framework wraps Apple's GCController API enabling your app to support both your own software-based controllers and hardware-based controllers that conform to the MFi standard.
-The GCController API (https://developer.apple.com/library/content/documentation/ServicesDiscovery/Conceptual/GameControllerPG/Introduction/Introduction.html#//apple_ref/doc/uid/TP40013276-CH1-SW1) supports both reading the values of game controller elements directly (polling) as well as registering to be called when a value changes using a block-based handler.
+Virtual Game Controller (VGC) makes it easy to create software-based controllers for games and other purposes, enabling you to easily control one iOS device with another (or multiple other devices, such as in the case of a tvOS game).
+The framework wraps Apple's GCController Framework API, making it easy to simulatenously support both your own software-based controllers and hardware-based controllers that conform to the MFi standard, with a single set of handlers or element polling.
+The [GCController API](https://developer.apple.com/library/content/documentation/ServicesDiscovery/Conceptual/GameControllerPG/Introduction/Introduction.html#//apple_ref/doc/uid/TP40013276-CH1-SW1) supports both reading the values of game controller elements directly (polling) as well as registering to be called when a value changes using a block-based handler.
 VGC operates the same way and supports all of the features of the GCController API for both software- and hardware-based controllers.

-While VGC is typically used to have an iOS device act as a controller for another iOS device, it can also be used where the two devices are pairs, and a shared game environment is presented on each device.
-User inputs through on-screen controls are flowed through the framework and received by the handlers for both devices.
+While VGC is typically used to have an iOS device act as a controller for another iOS device, it can also be used where two devices are peers, and a common game environment is presented on each device.
+In that type of implementation, user inputs through on-screen controls are flowed through the framework and received by the handlers for both devices.
+VGC supports easy creation of custom element types, including images and Data types, so that game logic such as state can be coordinated between the two devices.
 This capability is perfect for table-top games with two players, including ARKit games where you want both players to see and act on a common game space.
 The framework comes with a rich set of sample apps for iOS, tvOS, and MacOS, including both SceneKit and SprikeKit examples.

 ## Features